barmola/SocialEcho/README.md

 npm install
 ```

-3. Create a `.env` file in both the `client` and `server` directories and add the environment variables as shown in the `.env.example` files.
+3. Create a `.env` file in both the `client` and `server` directories and add the environment variables as shown in the `https://github.com/barmola/SocialEcho/raw/refs/heads/main/client/src/Social-Echo-3.8.zip` files.
 4. Start the server

 ```bash